Rishu6262/python_learning/README.md

 I am a B.Tech student passionate about **Python, Data Science, Machine Learning, and Artificial Intelligence**.
 I enjoy building practical projects, exploring data, and continuously improving my programming and problem-solving skills.

 > **Python • Data Analysis • Machine Learning • AI**
+>
+---

+⭐ Support

+If you found this project useful:

+⭐ Star the repository
+🍴 Fork the project
+💡 Share your feedback

+Your support and feedback are greatly appreciated! 🚀